-DFAT includes a range of clauses in its agreements to minimise risks including fraud risks.
-All delivery partners should ensure they are familiar with their agreements and have policies and procedures in place to comply with DFAT's requirements (see Annex 2 for more information).
+DFAT includes a range of clauses in its arrangements to minimise risks including fraud risks.
+All funding recipients should ensure they are familiar with their arrangements and have policies and procedures in place to comply with DFAT's requirements (see Annex 2 for more information).

-Agreement Management
+Arrangement Management

 DFAT is committed to working with funding recipients to achieve mutual goals.
-To mitigate risks associated with outsourcing, DFAT includes requirements in its agreements to ensure that its delivery partners have good governance frameworks in place.
-DFAT actively manages its agreements in order to confirm delivery partners comply with DFAT's requirements.
+To mitigate risks associated with outsourcing, DFAT includes requirements in its arrangements to ensure that its funding recipients have good governance frameworks in place.
+DFAT actively manages its arrangements in order to confirm funding recipients comply with DFAT's requirements.
+As part of its risk mitigation and arrangement management processes DFAT: